Insider Tips on What to Do in Orlando – City Guide

 Orlando’s top wildlife attractions allow you to get up close with real Florida wildlife in their natural habitat.

-Cocoa Beach is just a quick 45-minute drive from the city on the Atlantic Coast.
-Free parking is available at Ron Jon Surf Shop.
+My favorite is the sun-kissed Cocoa Beach, known for its surfing culture and lively atmosphere.
+Cocoa Beach is just a quick 45-minute drive from the city on the Atlantic Coast, and you can find free parking at Ron Jon Surf Shop.

 Skydive